- Car Shipping United Kingdom

 - You are a non-European Union member, and you don't intend to stay longer than six months (also known as temporary admission relief)

-Before you import your vehicle, it would be beneficial to obtain a "Vehicle Import Pack" from the Driver and Vehicle Licensing Agency (henceforth referred to as DVLA), the UK equivalent of the US Department of Motor Vehicles (DMV).
+Before you import your auto, it would be beneficial to obtain a "Vehicle Import Pack" from the Driver and Vehicle Licensing Agency (henceforth referred to as DVLA), the UK equivalent of the US Department of Motor Vehicles (DMV).
 This can be accessed on the Department of Transport website.

 Specialized International Car Shipping To The United Kingdom